mhedgpeth/mhedgpeth.github.io/_posts/2016-11-14-policyfile-attributes.md

 The same workflow we used above to migrate from environments can be used with our roles as well.

-It's first though to think about roles within the scope of Policyfiles: they simply don't exist.
-Instead we can use a wrapper cookbook that encapsulates everything we want that role to do.
+We should first understand that roles don't exist within policyfiles.
+To accomplish the same end, we use a wrapper cookbook that encapsulates everything we want that role to do.

 For example you could have a base role that you want everything to follow by creating a `mycompany-platform` cookbook.
 Its default recipe could be something like this: